 The Asphalt Jungle is yet another heist movie on this list, this time directed by John Huston and based on the 1949 novel by W. R. Burnett.

-In this one, Doc (Sam Jaffe)—who's fresh out of a seven-year prison sentence—is looking to boost some jewels.
+In this one, Doc (played by Sam Jaffe)—who's fresh out of a seven-year prison sentence—is looking to boost some jewels.

-Of course, every robbery needs a team, so Doc walks straight from prison to a bookie and he hires a safecracker, a getaway driver, and a general hooligan, who ends up being protagonist of the film (Sterling Hayden).
+Of course, every robbery needs a team, so Doc walks straight from prison to a bookie and he hires a safecracker, a getaway driver, and a general hooligan, who ends up being protagonist of the film (played by Sterling Hayden).

 The heist goes pretty well... until a bullet strays its path.
 The whole thing is messy and corrupt, but framed in such a taut way that it packs as much heat as its shameful characters do.